-This Clown’s Tweets About A Little Boy Wanting A Butterfly Tattoo Explains How Toxic Masculinity Really Begins
+This Clown's Viral Tweets About A Boy Pinpoint Exactly Where Toxic Masculinity Starts

 The patriarchy sucks.
 And not just in the way it polices women's sexuality, promotes rape culture, and continues to erases WOC's experiences.
 It also pushes men and women to continue the cycle of learned toxic masculinity.
 It means that from the time you're born, you're placed in a box based on your gender.
 And if you dare color outside of the lines, there are repercussions.
 Sometimes it's as blatant physical violence acted out against those who refuse to bend to gender roles; other times, it's as subtle and simple as a "no" from parents at a picnic when their son requests butterfly face paint from a clown.